Fine-tune with the API or CLI

 Integer

-The number of data entries fed into the model for training at one time.
-A small value can significantly extend training time.
-Default values vary by model; check the console.
+Specifies the number of training examples processed in one iteration.
+A small value can significantly increase training time.
+Default values vary by model; check the console for details.

 eval_steps